mykwillis/organiq-demo-tessel/climate/README.md

-# Demonstration of exposing the Tessel Climate Module via Organiq
+# Tessel Climate Module via Organiq

 This example shows how you can expose functionality from a [Tessel Climate module](https://tessel.io/docs/climate) attached to your Tessel to client